Published on November 15, 2022

 This approach is critical if your business relies on an effective supply chain management system.
 You need to ensure your vendor’s success as it is also critical to your business success.
 It’s a good idea to conduct facilitated discussions with critical vendors as they are an integral part of your continuity.

-A business continuity plan provides your organization with a blueprint for what steps to take in the event of a disaster.
+A business continuity plan provides your organisation with a blueprint for what steps to take in the event of a disaster.
 However, continuity planning is only as good as it fits the purpose.
 BCP testing is one of the ways that you can evaluate if the current plans and measures are aligned with your goals and needs.

 Creating the business continuity plan is only the first step.
 You have more work to do in terms of testing and reviewing the results to ensure that it’s doing its job in protecting your company from disruptive events, and enabling you to stay open.